 Focused work time.

 When you sit down to work, it turns out you can get a lot done.
-Without the normal distractions of co-worker chatter, constant phones ringing and pointless meeting, you are able to be more efficient and productive.
-And chances are you are working on higher priority projects and your reshuffled work load is highly relevant and valuable.
+Without the normal distractions of co-worker chatter, constant phones ringing and pointless meetings, you are able to be more efficient and productive.
+And chances are you are working on higher priority projects and your reshuffled workload is highly relevant and valuable.